Boundedness of the $p$-primary torsion of the Brauer group of an abelian variety: Introduction

-The condition on $H^2(A_{\kbar},W\calO_{A_\kbar})$ is a condition to remove “supersingular pathologies”.
-It is equivalent to the condition that the \textit{formal Brauer group} of $A_\kbar$ is of finite height (cf. \cite{AM77}).
-This is satisfied, for example, when the $p$-rank of $A$ is $g$ or $g-1$, where $g$ is the dimension of $A$, \cite[Cor.
-6.3.16]{Ill83}.
-As a consequence of Theorem \ref{i-main:t}, we deduce that subgroup of Galois fixed points, denoted by $\Br(A_{\ks})^{\Gamma_k}$, has finite exponent as well (Corollary \ref{galo-fixe:c}).
-This answers \cite[Ques.
-1 and Ques.
+The condition on $H^2(A_{\kbar},W\calO_{A_\kbar})$ is necessary to remove the “supersingular pathologies” as the one of our counterexample and it is satisfied, for example, when the $p$-rank of $A$ is $g$ or $g-1$, where $g$ is the dimension of $A$ (see \cite[Cor.
+6.3.16]{Ill83}).
+Note that if the \textit{formal Brauer group} of $A_\kbar$, denoted by $\hat{\Br}(A_\kbar)$, is a formal Lie group, then by \cite[Cor.
+II.4.4]{AM77} the cohomology group $H^2(A_{\kbar},W\calO_{A_\kbar})$ is a finite $W(\kbar)$-module if and only if $\hat{\Br}(A_\kbar)$ has finite height.
+Note also that the formal Brauer group of abelian surfaces is always a formal Lie group by [\textit{ibid.}, Cor.
+II.2.12].
+As a consequence of Theorem \ref{i-main:t}, we deduce that the subgroup of Galois-fixed points of $\Br(A_{\ks})$, denoted by $\Br(A_{\ks})^{\Gamma_k}$, has finite exponent (Corollary \ref{galo-fixe:c}).
+This is a variant of \cite[Ques.
 2]{SZ08} for abelian varieties.

 \spa